 In its interior is the Belvedere Palace, which was built in 1570.
 It is said that the Medici stored luxurious possessions within its walls which they guarded with deadly booby traps.
-Today, the building is the Florentine Civic Museum.
+Today, you can visit with the audioguide (audioguides) the building which is the Florentine Civic Museum.

 BASILICA DI SANTO SPIRITO

 Brunelleschi was commissioned to design this church in 1444 on top of the ruins of the old Augustinian convent which burned down in 1341.
 After the artist passed away, his followers were put in charge of finishing the construction.